Elinor Florence, Author

 (This photo appeared in a book titled Buddies: Men, Dogs and World War II, by L. Douglas Keeney, published in 2001.)

 Straddle, the 422 Squadron RCAF mascot, takes the co-pilot’s seat in a Short Sunderland flying boat that flew on coastal and submarine patrols.
-Straddle went on a number of operations with the crew, and his favourite place was the navigator’s table.
+This dog went on a number of operations with the crew, and his favourite place was the navigator’s table.
+I didn’t realize that wartime animals were taken into combat.

 (Photo Credit: Pembroke Sunderland Trust/Boxbrownie3)